strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ### Use both JavaScript and TypeScript codebases when starting Strapi programmatically

-Adding the package `@strapi/typescript-utils` allows JavaScript and TypeScript codebases to be used programmatically together.
+To allow JavaScript and TypeScript codebases to be used programmatically together.
 A common use is for creating command-line interface tools or developing a plugin.
-The `@strapi/typescript-utils` package checks the codebase for JavaScript and TypeScript files.
+The XXXX checks the codebase for JavaScript and TypeScript files.
 If the project contains TypeScript files the `dist` directory is fetched from the property `outDir` in the `tsconfig.json` file and assigned to the property `distDir`.
 To add and implement the `@strapi/typescript-utils` package use the following code snippet:

 ```js